explorable-viz/esop2025/author-response/response.md

   themselves are not a distraction)
 - Expand on differences between our approach vis-a-vis POPL 2022 paper (R1):
-  - Explain why POPL 2022 approach doesn't directly support related inputs, and how the POPL 2022 approach can be recovered in the new setting using products with conjugates.
-Show how this formally explains brushing-and-linking.
+  - Explain why POPL 2022 approach doesn't directly support related inputs, and how the POPL 2022 approach can be recovered in the new setting using products with conjugates; show how this formally explains brushing-and-linking
-  - Show how products-with-conjugates also support more focused queries, using the new simpler example to illustrate.
+  - Show how products-with-conjugates also support more focused queries, using the new simpler example to illustrate

 ### Sections 3 and 4 (Graph Operators/Semantics)